Risheit/Scenes/docs/ExampleUseCase.md

 }
 ```

-A new ScriptReader object, `reader`, is created and provided with required file data to construct properly, along with the `emap` map to access custom Events.
+A new Reader object, `reader`, is created and provided with required file data to construct properly, along with the `emap` map to access custom Events.
 `reader` instantiates the following variables:

 ```